 Q: Who do I call in an emergency?

 A: Always call 911 in an emergency.
 Redwood Meadows Emergency Services is manned 100% by the some of the most dedicated volunteers in the area.
 They provide fire protection and emergency medical services, and are dispatched by pager.
 Do not go to the firehall in an emergency case as there may not be anyone there.
 The department consists of approximately 35 members who live in Redwood Meadows, Bragg Creek, and surrounding area.

 Q: I want to change the external color of my home, do I need approval?

 A: Yes.
 In order to keep a consistent “country appearance” in Redwood Meadows there are strict architectural controls which include colors for the outside of buildings, including trim and doors.
 Materials are also restricted and a complete copy of the requirements can be picked up at Townsite office, Redwood House.

 Q: I heard I have to get approval to cut down a tree, why is this?

 A: Only trees of less than 6″ in trunk diameter can be cut down without permission.
 The purpose is to maintain as many trees as possible within the community.
-When building a house, the Townsite will pick an area that will result in the least amount of trees being cut down.
 NOTE: Architectural controls are a component of the lease agreement with Sarcee Developments and are mandatory.